Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Introduction

 To summarize, we make the following three key contributions in this paper:

-\begin{itemize} \item \textbf{Dataset.} We contribute a large-scale design dataset to the community.
+\begin{itemize} \item[1)] \textbf{Dataset.} We contribute a large-scale design dataset to the community.
 It includes 23,072 information presentations with 620,878 visual elements collected from the Internet.
-The dataset is freely available for academic purposes~\footnote{https://github.com/sdq/reip}. \item \textbf{Technique.} We present an automatic approach for recovering hierarchical grouping in information presentations.
-It consists of two major modules: a Transformer-based model for predicting relatedness between visual elements and a bottom-up algorithm for grouping the visual elements hierarchically. \item \textbf{Evaluation.} We conduct a technical evaluation and a user study with thirty designers to evaluate our proposed technique.
-The results show that our technique provides high prediction accuracy, and it can produce hierarchical grouping comparable to designer's work. \end{itemize}
+The dataset is freely available for academic purposes. \item[2)] \textbf{Technique.} We present an automatic approach for recovering hierarchical grouping in information presentations.
+It consists of two major modules: a Transformer-based model for predicting relatedness between visual elements and a bottom-up algorithm for grouping the visual elements hierarchically. \item[3)] \textbf{Evaluation.} We conduct a technical evaluation and a user study to evaluate our proposed technique.
+The results show that our technique can produce accurate hierarchical grouping results. \end{itemize}